gasevi/pyreclab/README.md

-# <center> <span style="color:#00f; font-size: 4em;">*Pyreclab*: Recommendation lab for Python</span> </center>
+# <center> <span style="color:#00f; font-size: 4em;">*PyRecLab*: Recommendation lab for Python</span> </center>

 ## <span style="font-size: 4em;">Overview</span>

-   *Pyreclab* is a recommendation library designed for training recommendation models with a friendly and easy-to-use interface, keeping a good performance in memory and CPU usage.
+   *PyRecLab* is a recommendation library designed for training recommendation models with a friendly and easy-to-use interface, keeping a good performance in memory and CPU usage.

-   In order to achieve this, *Pyreclab* is built as a Python module to give a friendly access to its algorithms and it is completely developed in C++ to avoid the lack of performace of the interpreted languages.
+   In order to achieve this, *PyRecLab* is built as a Python module to give a friendly access to its algorithms and it is completely developed in C++ to avoid the lack of performace of the interpreted languages.

    At this moment, the following recommendation algorithms are supported:

 **Rating Prediction**

-  * User Avgerage
+  * User Average
   * Item Average
   * Slope One
   * User Based KNN